mayaangelouj/ContosoPetAdoption/README.md

 Once the search ends, press enter to return to the menu.
 Then type "exit" and press "Enter" to close the application.

-Take a few minutes to become familiar with the Project.cs started code.
+<h4>Take a few minutes to become familiar with the Project.cs started code.</h4>

-Focus on the areas that require updates, search and the animation.
+<h4>Focus on the areas that require updates, search and the animation.</h4>

-Notice that there are some comments left in the code that indicate where to place an update.
+<h4>Notice that there are some comments left in the code that indicate where to place an update.</h4>

-You're now ready to begin the Guided project exercises.
-Good luck!
+<h2>You're now ready to begin the Guided project exercises.
+Good luck!</h2>